BrandonSimon1/db-migrate-postgraphile-template/README.md

 This repository is a template for managing the state of a posgres database in raw sql using the db-migrate library.
+Initial migrations have been provided that initialize the database for use with postraphile.
 Please see the package.json for available commands.

 The database connection information is passed through the environment; please see config.json for details.